 Of course, you’ll be looking for a glove that fits your price range.
 You will need to make sure your glove has the right webbing, and other parts.
 We will delve deeper into these details later.
 But for now, let’s get on with the reviews.

-The Best Baseball Gloves
+The Best Baseball Glove

 There’s a great deal to praise about Rawlings Player Preferred Baseball Glove.
 Its leather is thick yet malleable with a pleasant smell, the glove is generously padded and the Velcro strap extremely comfortable.
 It’s 80 percent broken-in from the factory, so you will have it game ready is no time – just take care to use some glove oil or conditioner (even a generous coating of shaving cream will do the job) to help you get the rest of the way.
-Its hand protection qualities are impressive – you can safely expect there to be no sting, no matter how you catch the ball.
+Its hand protection qualities are impressive – you can safely expect there to be no sting, no matter how you catch the baseball.

 This all sounds fantastic.
 But surely this glove has some flaws?!
 Perhaps.
 A few customers have remarked on what they considered a minor flaw in the design; inside the thumb area there is a leather part that crosses just under the pad of the player’s thumb.
 It’s chunky and may cause some irritation.
 The vast majority of reviewers online never mentioned this feature, however.
 Some have cautioned that the Rawlings glove is not a specialist first base mitt.
 It’s probably more suited for infield, but there’s nothing wrong with using it for outfield play if necessary.